FY387/Deep-Learning-for-Tunnels/README.md

 Object detection algorithms and model weights files generated from object detection experiments

 # Dataset 1 - Metro tunnel lining image classification dataset
+The dataset can be download from https://pan.baidu.com/s/1wD-XEHMQ8uXxJMpPNfKAKQ.
+Password is 3lyt.

 # Algorithm 1 - Tunnel lining image classification network (TLCNet)
 The source code for TLCNet is placed in the folder named TLCNet-main.